savonet/book/language.md

 ```{.liquidsoap include="liq/http.get.liq" from=1}
 ```

-Another typical example is the `rms` operator, which takes a source as argument, and returns the same source together with an added method named `rms` which allows retrieving the current value for the RMS (which is a measure of sound intensity).
+Another typical example is the `rms`\index{RMS} operator, which takes a source as argument, and returns the same source together with an added method named `rms` which allows retrieving the current value for the RMS (which is a measure of sound intensity).
 The RMS of a source can thus be logged every second in a file as